 The interesting points in these religious gatherings are the harmony and gentleness of group movements, their act-like states and at times their dances combined with mourning songs choir.
 Decoration and clothing were also gained attention by directors.

-During Safavid period, Iranian theater became more popular and part of people’s routine entertainment.
+During the Safavid period, Iranian theater became more popular and part of people’s routine entertainment.

 The re-emergence of Iranian Theater